d0nutptr/Android-Security-Examples/README.md

 Defense in Depth suggests that we have many walls and protections that all work together.
 If one falls then another can take its place.
 For example, while a username and password combination is one layer of defense to protecting a user's account, two factor authentication is a second layer of defense that protects the user if the first layer falls.

+This should be enough of an introduction to some core security concepts for the rest to make sense.
+Each of the following sections will have an application associated with it that demonstrates some of the information listed in it.
+While the applications will generally contain multiple types of security protections (ie. input validation + cryptography), they individually will attempt to demonstrate a correct implementation (given the application) of each type of security measure.

 ## Authentication

 ## User Profiles